collocations.org

 Atocha station was the departure point for our tour.

-date | gate, lounge
+gate, lounge

 We sat in the departure lounge waiting for our flight to be called.

-before ~, prior to ~
+before departure, prior to departure

 You should receive your flight tickets at least a week prior to departure.

-on ~
+on departure

 All visitors must sign the book on arrival and again on departure.

-~ for
+departure for

 his departure for Naples

-~ from
+departure from

-her departure from London
+her departure from Toronto

 PHRASES

-the day/time of departure, the point of departure
+the point of departure (figurative)

 2. sth different from what is usual/expected

-fresh, new | dramatic, fundamental, major, radical, revolutionary, significant
+big (informal), complete, dramatic, fundamental, major, marked, radical, sharp (AmE), significant

-VERB + DEPARTURE
+VERB + departure

 be, mark, represent

-~ from
+departure from

 This document marks a radical departure from earlier recommendations.